 Visitors are generally entralled by the place.
 It’s pretty, peaceful, easy-going and has an architecture dating back centuries to the times of occupation by the Moors.
 Its population of 570 people live in a maze of narrow streets that tumble down the slope of the gorge.
 There are good amenities and it becomes quite lively in the summer.
 The approach by road up the grand Poqueira River valley is simply beautiful.
-As you look up, the three white villages of Pampaneira, Bubión and Capileira end in a backdrop of mountain peaks, clad in snow for much of the year.
+As you look up, the three white villages of Pampaneira, Bubión and Capileira end in a backdrop of mountain peaks, clad in snow in from winter to spring.

 What's the weather like?

 Facing south from beneath the Sierra Nevada, Capileira enjoys a Mediterranean climate and is as sunny as anywhere in Southern Spain.
 It's generally warm and dry, always cooling at night because of the altitude.
 Some rain is expected in the winter, essential for pasture and arable land, while the snowline rests some way above the village.

 The entire, south-facing and largely habitable area of the Sierra Nevada mountains in Spain is known collectively as "La Alpujarra" in the singular.
 This is used more or less interchangeably with "Las Alpujarras", while the plural form also differentiates between the two distinct areas of the high Alpujarra (Poqueira Gorge, La Tahá, Trevélez, Mulhacén) and the low Alpujarra (Orgiva, Lanjarón).

 What's more, La Alpujarra also falls across two Andalucian provinces, so that "Las Alpujarras" may refer to the westerly (Granada) Alpujarra in conjunction with the easterly (Almeria) Alpujarra.

 When's the best time of year to come?